strimzi/strimzi-kafka-oauth/README.md

 Then, the standard SASL_PLAIN configuration is used on the client with the following two options:
 - the client can authenticate using the service account client ID and secret.
 Setting the `username` to the value of client ID, and setting the `password` to the value of client secret.
 The Kafka broker will use these client credentials to obtain the access token from the authorization server.
 - the client can authenticate using a long-lived access token obtained through a browser sign-in or through using `curl` or similar CLI tool to obtain the access token with `client credentials` or the `password` authentication, then setting the `username` to the same principal id that the broker will resolve from the provided access token, and setting `password` to prefix `$accessToken:` followed by the access token string.
-It is the presence of the `$accessToken:` prefix that tells the broker that it should extract the access token from the `password`
+It is the presence of the `$accessToken:` prefix that tells the broker that it should extract the access token from the `password`.
+If `client_credentials` authentication over PLAIN is disabled on the listener, then the access token should be passed as-is, without prefixing it.

 For example, when using the Kafka Client Java library the configuration might look like: